 Drug and alcohol use produces a range of negative effects, ranging from decreased performance and poor judgment to serious conditions, including damage to the development of an unborn fetus.
 Physical and psychological addiction to these substances is a very real risk.
-For more specific information, visit Student Health Services (Admin.
+For more specific information, visit the Student Health Center (Admin.
 Bldg.
 805-378-1413) to pick up pamphlets, or to make an appointment with a health professional.